vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2020.10.xx version 1.5.2  =
+ Fixed deletion of cancelled orders; thanks to @alarsen2 for reporting

 = 2020.09.28 version 1.5.1  =
  Fixed issue with payment_complete not being called.
 Thanks to espen @ nhg for reporting and debugging